[Interview] Erdogan's attack backfired, Turkish writer says

 Erdogan's attack backfired, Turkish writer says

-The Turkish state's attempt to silence dissident writer Dogan Akhanli has backfired by giving him a bigger platform, he told EUobserver in an interview.
+Turkey's attempt to silence dissident writer Dogan Akhanli has backfired by giving him a bigger platform, he told EUobserver in an interview.

-Akhanli, a former Turkish national who now lives in Germany, spoke amid Turkey's attempt to extradite him from Spain on terrorism charges.
+Akhanli, who was born in Turkey but who lives in Germany, spoke amid Turkey's attempt to extradite him from Spain on terrorism charges.

-He is currently stuck in Madrid after Spanish police arrested him in August on the basis of a Turkish notice at Interpol, the international police body.
+He is currently stuck in Madrid after Spanish police arrested him while he was on holiday in August on the basis of a Turkish notice at Interpol, the international police body.

-He said the 'Kafkaesque' process was the latest step in a campaign that began years ago.
+He said the "Kafkaesque" process was the latest step in a campaign that began years ago.

-He fled to Germany in 1991 after being persecuted for his views on the Armenian Genocide and on Turkey's violence against its Kurdish minority.
-He also spent four months in a high-security Turkish jail in 2010 after visiting Turkey on a trip.
+He fled to Germany in 1991 after being persecuted for his views on the Armenian Genocide and on Turkey's repression of its Kurdish minority.

+He also spent four months in a Turkish jail in 2010 after visiting Turkey.

 "Turkish power cannot forgive me because I questioned the basic problems of Turkey," he told this website.

-The 60-year old writer said his history books had not made him famous.
+The 60-year old writer said his novels had not made him a celebrity.
 "I'm not a best-seller," he said.
 But he said that "Turkish persecution makes me more known year by year and makes my words bigger.
 It is actually a very stupid policy".

-His jailing in 2010 was a painful time in which his father died 12 days before his trial began.
+His jailing in 2010 was a painful time in which his father died 12 days before his trial.

-But he said Turkey's latest attempt to deprive him of his freedom had inspired him to write a new book on the issues.
+But he said Turkey's latest attempt to deprive him of his freedom had inspired him to write a new book.

 "I'm trying to write a report about my political-literary journey into the Turkish past, which is also my own past," he told this website from Spain.